cefresjump/EasyMind/README.md

 1.new:Create a new mindmap

-2.save:Save the mindmap.The file ends with ".emind" but json structure
+2.save:Save the mindmap.The file ends with ".emind"

 3.open:Open an exist mindmap.